xingminw/xingmin-blog/dmd/dmd.md

 Therefore, sometimes a data-driven method might be preferable to the traditional method by establishing models, solving, and analyzing the models. dynamic mode decomposition (DMD) is such a method that does not require any prior domain knowledge but only the data to analyze the dynamic systems using a linear approximation.

-Before we go to the details of the DMD and Koopman analysis which could be regarded as an extension, here we recap the analysis for a linear system.
+Before we go to the details of the DMD and Koopman analysis, here we recap the analysis for a linear system.

 The discrete linear system can be written as: